 Many public schools in Nairobi are underfunded and poorly resourced, although those within cities are generally of a better standard compared to rural areas.
 Still, private schools hold more promise, especially for expat students from the UK as the academic system is similar to the British national curriculum.

-For many expats moving to Nairobi, the best option is one of the international schools as this causes the least disruption to the child’s studies, allowing them to continue with a familiar curriculum.
+For many expats moving to Nairobi, the best option is one of the international schools as this typically causes the least disruption to the child’s studies, allowing them to continue with a familiar curriculum.

 Public schools in Nairobi